 Number of Injections

-The new research links long-term Depo-Provera use to a higher risk of developing meningioma.
-Our legal partners are accepting cases of women who received at least two injections.
+Research links long-term Depo-Provera use to a higher risk of developing meningioma.
+We are accepting cases of women who received at least two injections.
 But the longer someone used the drug, the easier it may be to demonstrate a link between their tumor and the shot.
 A stronger link could allow lawyers to negotiate a larger payout.

 Type of Tumor

-In a Depo case, a tumor that forms in the head is more likely to result in a larger settlement because it strengthens the claim that Depo-Provera caused it.
-The meningioma’s size and how it affects brain function can also impact the payout.
+A tumor that forms in the head is more likely to result in a larger settlement because it strengthens the claim that the drug caused it.
+The tumor’s size and how it affects brain function can also impact the payout.
 Legal and medical experts may use tumor pathology, treatment records and scientific studies to support the link.

 Medical Expenses